 NOTE 3: If IPv6 multi-homing applies to the PDU session, a new IPv6 prefix can be allocated by the PSA2, which is sent in SMF PDUSession Update Request to SMF.

-Upon successful establishment of the PFCP sessions, the I-SMF indicates to the SMF that it has inserted an UL CL/BP and PSA by sending a SMF PDUSession Update Request to the SMF (see step 4 clause 4.23.9.1 of 3GPP TS 23.502 [29].).
+Upon successful establishment of the PFCP sessions, the I-SMF indicates to the SMF that it has inserted an UL CL/BP and PSA by sending a SMF PDUSession Update Request to the SMF (see step 4 clause 4.23.9.1 of 3GPP TS 23.502 [29]).